ludolphus/TInstabug/README.md

 Instabug gives you instant bug reporting for mobile apps by allowing your users to draw on the screen and attach text feedback.

+For this module to work you need to create an account and setup your app at [https://instabug.com/](https://instabug.com/)

 BUILD MODULE
 --------------------